Divorce Counseling

 Others can handle their separation or divorce without counseling—why do I need help?

 Everyone’s situation is different.
-Some people split on decent terms, while others bear a lot of anger, grief, guilt.
-Plus, a lot of divorces are complicated by long-standing issues or circumstances, such as providing for a special-needs child or having to co-parent with a toxic ex.
+Some people split on decent terms, while others experience a lot of anger, grief, and guilt.
+A lot of divorces are complicated by long-standing issues or circumstances, such as providing for a special-needs child or having to co-parent with a difficult ex.

 Why is it taking me so long to move on after my divorce?